Child Development Research, Insights, and Science Briefs to Your Inbox

 Parental warmth leads to better-behaved children

 How can parents promote kindness in their children?
 Our study suggests that the best bet is for parents to model the behavior that they want to see in their children.
-We found that the more parents expressed affection toward, and engaged in positive reinforcement with, their children, the more friendly, kind, and open their children became.
+We found that the more parents expressed affection toward children (including hugging them), and engaged in positive reinforcement with, their children, the more friendly, kind, and open their children became.

 Our study produced important evidence that maternal warmth—which includes affection, positive reinforcement and responding verbally to children—is associated with positive behaviors in children over time.
 We found that parental warmth, unlike hitting, is linked to improved social competence in children: friendliness, openness, and kindness and sympathy for others.
 In short, if you want your children to be warm, friendly and sociable, then be warm and kind towards them.
 Spanking teaches children that hitting is acceptable: most parents don’t want their children to be aggressive and key to that goal, alongside other positive outcomes, is not hitting them.